100+ Climate Experts at the Earth Institute

 - John Mutter‘s research focuses on the role of natural disasters in constraining development opportunities for poor and emerging societies.
 He is author of the book The Disaster Profiteers, about how the rich often benefit from disasters, and the poor suffer.

-- Irwin Redlener works to understand and improve the nation’s capacity to prepare for, respond to, and recover from disasters.
-He is a nationally recognized expert on disaster preparedness policies and the impact and consequences of major natural disasters and related issues.
+- Irwin Redlener directs the National Center for Disaster Preparedness.
+He works to understand and improve the nation’s capacity to prepare for, respond to, and recover from disasters.
+He is a nationally recognized expert on all aspects of disasters.

 - Earth Institute faculty member Matthew Neidell specializes in environmental, health, and labor economics.
 Recently he has studied how climate change and rising temperatures affect cognitive performance, labor supply, and outdoor leisure.

-- Jeffrey Shaman investigates how hydrologic variability affects mosquito ecology and mosquito-borne disease transmission, how atmospheric conditions impact the survival, transmission and seasonality of pathogens, and how meteorology affects human health.
+- Jeffrey Shaman investigates how hydrologic variability affects vector-borne disease transmission, and how atmospheric conditions impact the survival, transmission and seasonality of pathogens such as flu.
 His work has shown that malaria and encephalitis might increase under climate change.

 Justice and Equality

-- Alison Bridges is studying how disasters such as Hurricane Sandy can exacerbate gentrification in some neighborhoods.
+- Allison Bridges is studying how disasters such as Hurricane Sandy can exacerbate gentrification in some New York City neighborhoods.

 - Jully Meriño Carela is director of the Women in Energy Program, which elevates women in energy by advancing equality and opportunity.

-- Tatiana Gumucio has worked on integrating gender in climate change adaptation and mitigation policies in Latin America.
-She has also analyzed women’s and men’s access to information on production and crop management for the adoption of climate-smart agricultural practices.
+- Tatiana Gumucio has worked on integrating gender into climate change adaptation and mitigation policies in Latin America.
+She has also analyzed women’s and men’s access to information for the adoption of climate-smart agricultural practices.